alessandra3265/Meteo/seleniumProject/aeronautica/README.md

 # aereoRegione.py
-this script allows you to get data from http://clima.meteoam.it/RichiestaDatiGenerica.php specifying Parameter Region and a time interval
+this script allows you to get regional data from http://clima.meteoam.it/RichiestaDatiGenerica.php specifying Parameter Region and a time interval

-## how to run:
+### how to run:
 - run `aereoRegione.py p` to get the list of parameters
 - run `aereoRegione.py parameter region start_day start_month start_year end_day end_month end_year`</br>

-## for example: </br>
+### for example: </br>

 - to obtain rainfall data for the period from 1st January 2010 to 1st January 2011</br>
 `aereoRegione.py Precipitazioni Lombardia 1 1 2010 1 1 2011`